 An eye-catching visual showing a YouTube screen with a blurred or crossed-out video title accompanied by a warning symbol to illustrate the fight against abusive clickbait.

-Abusive clickbait, a scourge for the user experience
+Abusive clickbait, a scourge for user experience

 Abusive clickbait, a threat to user confidence